WaterZoopPlein/hu-frequency-analyzer/README.md

 # hu-frequency-analyzer

 - Analyzing the importance based on frequencies of words occured in a Hungarian text.
+- Translate the words to English using entries from Hungarian-English Wiktionary entries collected from kaikki.org.
 - Text used: The Paul Street Boys (A Pál utcai fiúk) by Molnár Ferenc.

 ## Important info about dependencies